neondatabase/neon/docs/rfcs/040-profiling.md

 * Which sample frequency should we use for continuous profiles?
 * How long should we retain continuous profiles for?
 * Should we use authentication for profile endpoints?
-* Should we add profiling for C (i.e. PostgreSQL)?

 ## Alternatives Considered